earth-env-data-science/earth-env-data-science-book/content/assignments/files_markdown_git.md

 Now that you know how to create a git repository, you should create your assignments repository.

 - Create a new directory called `rces-assignments` in your home directory.
-- Create a `Readme.md` markdown file that contains your name
+- Create a `Readme.md` markdown file that contains your name and a link to your "resume" repo.
 - Initialize a new git repository
 - Add the file and make your first commit
 - Create a new **private** repository on GitHub called `rces-assignments`.
 (Call it exactly like that.
 Do not vary the spelling, capitalization, or punctuation.)